identimoji/mcp-server-oxigraph/README.md

 You don't need to explicitly create or open these stores - they're automatically initialized when the server starts.
 All operations that don't specify a store path will use the appropriate default store.

-### Basic Usage Examples
+## Basic Usage Examples

-Once configured, you can use the Oxigraph MCP tools in Claude Desktop to work with RDF data:
+Once configured, you can use the Oxigraph MCP tools in Claude to work with RDF data:

 1. Add RDF triples to the default store
    ```